Mtlbd/Mtlbd/README.md

 👨‍💻 **DevOps Engineer and Master's student in Computer Networks**

 ## 🚀 Skills:
-- Linux (especially Ubuntu and CentOS)
+- Linux (especially Ubuntu, Debian and CentOS)
 - Docker and Kubernetes
 - Database management (MySQL, Ceph, PostreSQL)
 - Monitoring tools like Zabbix, Grafana and PMM